stacie-kipruto/Credit-Card-Fraud-Detection/README.md

 - The system uses Logistic Regression and KNN Clustering to answer the research questions.
 - To ensure high accuracy detection, the mean-based method was used to deal with missing values.

-#Evaluating and building the model
+# Evaluating and building the model
--Four different classifiers will be used, these are;
+- Four different classifiers will be used, these are;
-- a) K-Nearest Neighbors
+  a) K-Nearest Neighbors
-- b) Decision Tree
+  b) Decision Tree
-- c) Logistic Regression
+  c) Logistic Regression
-- d) Random forest
+  d) Random forest